-- 2.2.1.
+- 2.3.1.
 To obtain preliminary information on the Management Unit that will be audited, the CB is required to conduct a desk review.
-When preparing for the desk review, CB should conduct initial research via digital and/or traditional sources (e.g. web-based, newspapers, journals, social media, etc.). - 2.2.2.
-Results of the initial research should be recorded and maintained for each Management Unit audited. - 2.2.3.
+When preparing for the desk review, CB should conduct initial research via digital and/or traditional sources (e.g. web-based, newspapers, journals, social media, etc.). - 2.3.2.
+Results of the initial research should be recorded and maintained for each Management Unit audited. - 2.3.3.
 Initial research for the audited Management Unit should consider the following, but not necessarily be limited to: - a.
 Information related to vulnerable groups4 of workers; - b.
 Current or past legal actions; - c.
 History of complaints from recognised sources such as the RSPO website, NGO reports, etc; - d.
-Previous audit reports, if any;
+Previous audit reports, if any; - e.
+Demographics and migration trends of workers in the region where the Management Unit is located;